KittyPBoxx/pokeemerald-net-demo/PokecomChannel/README.md

     PNG format graphic files library (for Nintendo Gamecube/Wii homebrew development) wii-sdl 1.2.15-10 (wii-portlibs wii-sdl-libs)
-    A library for portable low-level access to a video framebuffer, audio output, mouse, and keyboard (Nintendo Wii port)
+    A library for portable low-level access to a video framebuffer, audio output, mouse, and keyboard (Nintendo Wii port) ppc-freetype 2.13.2-3 (ppc-portlibs)
+    FreeType is a freely available software library to render fonts.
 ```

 If you have issues see the troubleshooting step***